PUTSAVAGE PLLC PRACTICE DESCRIPTION

 Mr. Putsavage has extensive experience with FIFRA data compensation negotiations and arbitration proceedings before the American Arbitration Association (AAA).
 In a precedent setting decision by the Federal Mediation and Conciliation Service, a AAA decision to appoint three arbitrators over the objection of the Respondent who sought a single arbitrator was reversed.
 In another matter Mr. Putsavage successfully secured from the AAA a stay of an arbitration while a related matter was litigated in Federal District Court.

 Mr. Putsavage has extensive experience in representing pesticide registrants and other market participants in state and federal enforcement actions.
-Matters defended have included clients whose products have been alleged to lack registration or to be misbranded or adulterated, and issues related to EPA’s Good Laboratory Practices.
+Matters defended have included clients whose products have been alleged to lack registration or to be misbranded or adulterated, issues related to EPA’s Good Laboratory Practices and labeling issues related to both pesticide and device imports.
 He has secured beneficial settlements in cases where enforcement authorities have sought significant penalties, including an innovative Environmental Benefit Project funded as part of a settlement.
-He has over seen various post-settlement compliance actions, including pesticide registration and label audits.
+He has overseen various post-settlement compliance actions, including pesticide registration and label audits.

 Mr. Putsavage has represented clients in arbitrations and litigation related to scientific data compensation under the Federal Insecticide, Fungicide and Rodenticide Act.
 He has also pursued false patent claims challenging outdated patent claims on agricultural chemicals.
 He as appeared as an expert on FIFRA in private arbitration, and counsels clients on potential regulatory impacts of pesticide industry business litigation.